 This is the first instance that these snow resorts in Tohoku have got their act together to promote the ski resorts in the regions.
 By doing so we are aiming to establish our brand as alternative snow destinations in Japan.

 K-Marketing is Japan tourism consultancy based in Sydney and has recently been appointed as marketing consultant to promote TOHOKU region of Japan in Australian market.
-(November 2018 – Present)
+(November 2018 – March 2020)

 Effective media famil programme